spydx/equinor-ctf-2024/writeups/realworld/OMM API (root)/53-kilo-med-data/README.md

 echo "OK"
 ```

-The command `/usr/bin/systemctl restart *` allows us to restart the systemctl services, however [/prog/util/sbin/appsysctladd](./appsysctladd.sh) is the most script we can run.
+The command `/usr/bin/systemctl restart *` allows us to restart the systemctl services, but does not turn out to be very useful for us. [/prog/util/sbin/appsysctladd](./appsysctladd.sh) is the most interesting script that we can run.
 `appsysctladd` is a bash script which takes one or more directories as arguments.
 For each directory-argument given it searches for the directory `$HOSTNAME` and starts each `.service` file as a `systemctl` service.
 This means that if we create a service file with `User=root` the created service should execute our defined command as `root`!
 ```
 f_omm_app@ip-10-128-3-164:/dev/shm$ ls